Python and the Build System¶

 The Python programming language is used significantly in the build system.
 If we need to write code for the build system or for a tool related to the build system, Python is typically the first choice.

-The tree requires Python 2.7.3 or greater but not Python 3 to build.
+The tree requires Python 3.6 or greater to build.
 All Python packages not in the Python distribution are included in the source tree.
 So all you should need is a vanilla Python install and you should be good to go.

 Only CPython (the Python distribution available from www.python.org) is supported.